 The Nature of Morality

-As Scripture makes clear, morality is best understood in terms of law.
+As Scripture makes clear, morality is well understood in terms of law.
 Just consider the definition of sin as lawlessness (1 John 3:4), and the primacy of the Ten Commandments.
-We are required to do certain things and to refrain from other things.
+We are required to do certain actions and to refrain from other actions.
 Even more fundamentally, however, it would be accurate to make a threefold distinction in understanding how morality applies to actions.
 Given any particular action whatsoever, we can say that it has one of three classifications: obligatory, prohibited, or permissible.
-(These would coincide with the different but concomitant classifications of good, evil, and indifferent.)
 Since the three categories are mutually exclusive2 and jointly exhaustive, you can select any action that a moral agent might be faced with, and it can be categorizable according to one of these three categories, necessarily.
 For instance, consider the actions of taking a walk at night, or selecting pepperoni rather than cheese pizza, or going to church on Sunday mornings.